andyst-dev/andyst-dev/README.md

     <td>
       Junior backend / web developer with a strong interest in clean, useful and well-built software.<br><br>
       I like building things, understanding how they really work and making them simpler when possible.<br><br>
-      42 Lausanne gave me a strong base in C, C++, Unix, parsing, HTTP and Docker.<br>
+      42 Lausanne gave me a solid base in C, C++, Unix, parsing, HTTP and Docker.<br>
     </td>
   </tr>
 </table>